fredpchang/FlightHopper/README.md

 1. Download Canopy (*https://store.enthought.com/downloads/*)
 2. Locate your Python path.
 These are known paths for Windows/Mac, however, the exact path is not guaranteed and the user will need to locate where their Canopy Python installation is relative to their machine.

  Mac: */Users/yourNameHere/Library/Enthought/Canopy/edm/envs/User/bin/python3*

-Windows: */Users/yourNameHere/Library/Enthought/Canopy/edm/envs/User/bin/python3*
+ Windows: *Unknown Path*

  How to find python path in general: create a python file in canopy.
 Write:

  `import sys`

  `print(sys.executable)`

  Run the file and the output of this file is your python path in canopy

 3. Replace variable pythonpath with : *"yourPath"* .
 This command is located in scraperPyHelper() method.